OmidSayedian/OmidSayedian/README.md

-- 👋 Hi, I’m @OmidSayedian
+- Hi, I’m @OmidSayedian
-- 👀 I’m an Electrical Engineer, interested in Product Validation, Automated Test and Artificial Inteligence.
+- I’m an Electrical Engineer, Working in automotive industry.
-- 🌱 I enjoy learning new things.
+- I develop Battery Management Systems (BMS)
+- I'm interested in automated product validation.
+- Living in 21'th century means you can reach everything.

 <!---
 OmidSayedian/OmidSayedian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.